cfpb/design-system/docs/pages/design-and-development.md

   </div>

-  Hazards can cause a wide range of harms.
-These harms can include:
+  <p>Hazards can cause a wide range of harms.
+These harms can include:  </p>

   <ul>